iterative/dvc.org/content/docs/use-cases/model-registry.md

 # Machine Learning Model Registry

-A **model registry** is a central catalog for data artifacts produced in multiple data science projects.
+A **model registry** is a central catalog for ML models produced in data science projects.
 Different models can be discovered, audited, shared, tested, and deployed from here.
-DVC works on top of Git to enable these capabilities on your existing ecosystem.
-And other tools from [Iterative](https://iterative.ai/) provide even better features and usability.
+DVC works on top of Git to enable these capabilities on your existing software engineering stack.
+And other tools from [Iterative](https://iterative.ai/) provide more features and better usability.

 ![](/img/ml_model_registry_placement.jpg) _A common placement for model
 registries is between development and applications.
 See also [Data Registries]._